seomoz/vocab/README.md

 One example is Moz's word2gauss project (https://github.com/seomoz/word2gauss), which computes word embeddings for the vocabulary provided to it.

-This repo, vocab, will allow you to generate and use a vocabulary consisting of n-grams.
+This repo, vocab, allows you to generate and use a vocabulary consisting of n-grams.
 Vocabulary creation is done from the corpus that you provide.

 ## Dependencies